k0m1d3v/SmartGate/README.md

 # SmartGate: Automated Gate Control with Face and License Plate Recognition
 SmartGate is a client-server application that automates gate control by recognizing faces and license plates.
-When a familiar face or license plate is detected, a signal is sent to a Raspberry Pi client to open the gate by controlling a servomotor.
+When a familiar face or license plate is detected, a signal is sent to a Raspberry Pi client that sends another signal to an Arduinp UNO to open the gate by controlling a servomotor.

 ## Mobile Application Integration
 In addition to the core client-server functionality, we are developing a mobile application that allows users to manage faces and license plates remotely from a third device, such as a smartphone.
 The app will enable you to add new faces and license plates directly to the server database, with future plans to support removal and editing as well.